hjelfman/hjelfman.github.io/index.md

 hi! my name is hazel! i currently live in new york city and work in the chemicals industry. in my free time i read, write, run, boulder, cook, and go to shows. some of my writing is below.

-- currently reading: how nations fail, putafeminista
+- currently reading: demons, putafeminista
-- currently cooking: brookies
+- currently cooking: smores
 - currently bouldering: v4
-- currently listening: girlfriend by hemlocke springs
+- currently listening: call it easy by racing mount pleasant

 if you want to get coffee with me or otherwise meet me email me at hazel@hjelfman.com.